Life-threatening emergencies on the river:

 A comprehensive overview of the structure, management and maintenance of the port’s Marine SMS and the PLA’s compliance with the PMSC in support of this Plan, is contained in the Marine SMS Manual.
 External audits of the PLA’s compliance with the PMSC are undertaken at least every 3 years, through an annual rolling programme, supplemented by regular internal audits and health checks.

-This Marine Safety Plan for 2024-2026 has been developed with the goal of enhancing safety.
+This refreshed Marine Safety Plan for 2024-2026 has been developed with the goal of enhancing safety.
 To achieve this, the team responsible for the plan conducted extensive consultations with Port of London Authority (PLA) employees to identify areas that require improvement and develop strategies to address them.

 The first step in developing the Marine Safety Plan was to gather data on current safety practices and analyse areas where safety could be enhanced.
 This was done through a thorough review of safety policies and procedures, as well as consultations with stakeholders in the marine industry, including the PLA employees who have direct experience with safety issues.

-The next step involved working with PLA collegues to identify specific safety challenges and opportunities for improvement.
+The next step involved working with PLA colleagues to identify specific safety challenges and opportunities for improvement.
 This included looking at the latest trends in marine safety and identifying areas where safety risks are increasing, such as the use of new technologies or changes in environmental conditions.

 Based on this information, we developed a comprehensive Marine Safety Plan that includes a range of initiatives and strategies to enhance safety across the entire marine environment.
 The plan addresses both operational and strategic issues, including communication, training, equipment, and emergency response.

 To ensure the success of the Marine Safety Plan, we are committed to working closely with colleagues, fellow river users and other stakeholders throughout the implementation process.
 This includes ongoing communication, regular updates, and consultations with all parties involved.
+To this end, and in light of the re-issued PMSC in 2025, the PLA reviewed this Marine Safety Plan for its third year of publication.
+Amendments have been made in light of regulatory and operational changes where appropriate.

 Overall, the development of this Marine Safety Plan is a critical step towards enhancing safe navigation in the marine environment.